 Interesting, thought I. And then I remembered an incident that occurred last week.

 Many of you may be familiar with our VoIP speed test.
-It's a Java application you can run to check out your Internet network connectivity and make sure your network is fast enough for VoIP).
+It's a HTML5 test you can run to check out your Internet network connectivity and make sure your network is fast enough for VoIP).